Last updated in March 2018

 There are numerous air links between Iceland and German cities.
 In 2016, nearly 133,000 Germans visited Iceland, putting Germany in third place among the countries of origin in terms of length of stay and the number of overnight stays in hotels, after the United States and the United Kingdom.
-A total of nearly 1.8 million tourists visited Iceland in 2016 – more than ever before.
-Conversely, Germany is an attractive travel destination for Icelanders, with some 35,000 visiting Germany in 2013.
+A total of more than two million tourists visited Iceland in 2017 – more than ever before.
+Similarly, Germany is an attractive travel destination for Icelanders, with some 35,000 visiting Germany in 2013.

 German-Icelandic cultural relations date back more than a thousand years to the time of Iceland’s Christianisation.
 Until 1103, Iceland belonged to the Archdiocese of Hamburg-Bremen, the first Icelandic bishop being ordained in Bremen.
 German Hanseatic merchants’ trade with Iceland in the 16th century also brought the art of printing and the ideas of the Reformation to the country.
 It was during this period that the first Icelandic script was printed in Hamburg and the first printing press was shipped to Iceland.